 In this article we discuss one aspect of AngularJS testing, namely how to unit test code that uses $resource.

-Currently I’m working on a project that uses ngResource (imported into the code as $resource) and the unit tests related to the service relying on $resource were failing.
+When working on a project that uses ngResource (imported into the code as $resource), the unit tests related to the service relying on $resource were failing.
 I jumped in to do a rewrite or to scrap them entirely if necessary.

 - Karma test runner